-Daemen College is located on a 35-acre campus in Amherst, New York.
-The suburban location enables students of the College to have ready access to metropolitan Buffalo while enjoying the charm of a beautifully landscaped campus.
-Daemen is easily accessible by major rail, plane, and motor routes which service Buffalo.
-The College is less than five minutes from exit 50 of the New York State Thruway.
+Daemen College is located on a 46.5 acre campus in Amherst, New York.
+The suburban location enables students of the college to have ready access to metropolitan Buffalo while enjoying the charm of a beautifully landscaped campus.
+Daemen is easily accessible by major rail, plane, and motor routes servicing Buffalo.
+The college is less than five minutes from exit 50 of the New York State Thruway.
 The Buffalo Niagara International Airport, serviced by most major airlines, is a 15-minute drive from the campus.

 Buildings and Facilities

 - Academic and Wellness Center (AWC), located across from Daemen’s Main Street campus, houses the fitness center and recreation space, as well as state-of-the-art classrooms for Physical Therapy, Athletic Training, and Health Promotion.